Nehbandan County

 Nehbandan County (شهرستان نهبندان) (Note: Also romanized as Nahbandan County and Shahrestān-e Nahbandān) is in South Khorasan province, Iran.
 Its capital is the city of Nehbandan.

 History

-After the 2016 National Census, Garm-e Tamam Deh Rural District was created in Shusef District, and Arabkhaneh Rural District was separated from it in the formation of Sardaran District, including the new Sahlabad and Seyedal Rural Districts.
+In 2020, Garm-e Tamam Deh Rural District was created in Shusef District, and Arabkhaneh Rural District was separated from it in the formation of Sardaran District, including the new Sahlabad and Seyedal Rural Districts.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 56,089, in 13,541 households.
+At the time of the 2006 National Census, the county's population was 56,089, in 13,541 households.
 The following census in 2011 counted 57,258 people in 15,025 households.
 The 2016 census measured the population of the county as 51,449 in 14,185 households.

 Administrative divisions

 Nehbandan County's population history and administrative structure over three consecutive censuses are shown in the following table.